Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Maximally Permissive Quantitatively Nonblocking Supervisory Control

-This ${\bf HQSUP}$ may be used as a supervisor for the autonomous vehicle to provide timely services to the customers in zone~1 (three steps) and zone~2 (four steps).
-The control logics are as follows: (i) never move to zone~5 when in zone~0; (ii) never move to zone~4 when in zone~1 or zone~3; and (iii) if the vehicle is in zone 1, it cannot move to zone 0 unless it has just returned back from zone 2.
-These logics guarantee that the second requirement (in Section 2.2) on the vehicle can be satisfied; namely, every package sent to a customer in zone 1 (resp. zone 2) can be delivered by the vehicle to zone 1 (resp. zone 2) within three steps (resp. four steps), and whenever a customer in zone 1 (resp. zone 2) calls for package collection, the vehicle can reach zone 1 (resp. zone 2) within three steps (resp. four steps).
+This supervisor ${\bf QCSUP}$ is used to make the autonomous vehicle provide timely services in Example 1.
+The control logics of ${\bf QCSUP}$ are as follows: (1) never move to zone~5 when in zone~0; (ii) never move to zone~4 when in zone~3; (iii) if the vehicle is in zone 1, it is safe to move to zone 2 and zone 4 if it has just returned from zone 0 (i.e. finished self-charging); and (iv) if the vehicle has moved to zone 3, it should return (either by moving through zone 1, or moving though zone 2 and zone 1) for self-charging before the next round of service.